pleabargain/EnglishHelpsYourCareer/db_express_confusion.md

 I'm sorry.
 I didn’t hear what you said.
 I didn’t get that.
 Sorry, I couldn’t hear that.
+I don't know what you are talking about!
+I don't understand what you are talking about!
 Could you repeat that?
 Could you say that again?
 Would you mind repeating that?